-Henry Miller on Reading, Influence, and What’s Wrong with Education
+Henry Miller on Reading, the Life of the Mind, and How to Fix Education

 “Our whole theory of education is based on the absurd notion that we must learn to swim on land before tackling the water.
 It applies to the pursuit of the arts as well as to the pursuit of knowledge.”

 Henry Miller (December 26, 1891–June 7, 1980) was a notoriously disciplined writer.
 It comes as no surprise, then — given the relationship between reading and writing, and the importance of learning the parallel skills of both — that he was also a voracious reader, unafraid to acknowledge the borrowing and repurposing of ideas.
 In The Books in My Life (public library; public domain), originally published in 1952, he offers a singular lens on his approach to reading, using that as a vehicle for a larger meditation on our culture’s relationship not just with books, but with knowledge itself.

 In this age, which believes that there is a short cut to everything, the greatest lesson to be learned is that the most difficult way is, in the long run, the easiest.
 All that is set forth in books, all that seems so terribly vital and significant, is but an iota of that from which it stems and which it is within everyone’s power to tap.
 Our whole theory of education is based on the absurd notion that we must learn to swim on land before tackling the water.
 It applies to the pursuit of the arts as well as to the pursuit of knowledge.
 Men are still being taught to create by studying other men’s works or by making plans and sketches never intended to materialize.
 The art of writing is taught in the classroom instead of in the thick of life.
 Students are still being handed models which are supposed to fit all temperaments, all kinds of intelligence.
 No wonder we produce better engineers than writers, better industrial experts than painters.